 The Yarraville Terminal handles just under 3 billion litres of refined fuel products each year, that are supplied to customers throughout Victoria and in some parts of South Australia and Southern New South Wales.
 This equates to approximately 8 million litres per day.

 In line with Victorian regulatory requirements, the Yarraville Terminal is registered as a Major Hazard Facility because it stores and handles large quantities of flammable products.
 The site operates under an environmental licence issued by the Environment Protection Authority (EPA).

 Yarraville Terminal operates seven days a week, 24 hours a day.

-Yarraville Terminal has a 24-hour community hotline which residents and community members can call to get information about the refinery at any time.
+Yarraville Terminal has a 24-hour community hotline which residents and community members can call to get information about the terminal.
 The number is 9286 5112.